Vobase

 what a module looks like

-// modules/projects/index.ts
+// modules/projects/module.ts

-import { defineModule } from '@vobase/core'
+import type { ModuleDef } from '~/runtime'

-import { routes } from './handlers'
+import { projectsAgent } from './agent'

-import { jobs } from './jobs'
+import { projectListVerb } from './verbs/project-list'

-import * as pages from './pages'
+import * as web from './web'

 name: 'projects',